Relintai/pandemonium_engine_docs/usage/animation/cutout_animation.md

 ![](img/tuto_cutout13.png)

 Why does the hand lack a bone?
-In Godot, a bone connects a node with its parent.
+In Pandemonium, a bone connects a node with its parent.
 And there's currently no child of the hand node.
 With this knowledge let's try again.